Tessil/hopscotch-map/README.md

     it.value() = 2; // Ok
 }
 ```
-- No support for some emplace methods (and some others like bucket_size, bucket, ...).
+- No support for some bucket related methods (like bucket_size, bucket, ...).

 These differences also apply between `std::unordered_set` and `tsl::hopscotch_set`.